 Vectis auctions have not had any Gauge 3 models for some time, but have two in their sale on 14th August: a nice-looking coal fired LMS Jubilee and some form of 2-6-0 which is incomplete, but may be cheap.
-See here.
-Also there are the mortal remains of a Gauge 3 loco in America See here.
-We would be interested to know what it is, or was!

 The only Gauge 3 railway on public display that we know of is the one at Gypsy Wood Park but we've not seen it and would be interested to hear from anyone who has.

 Gauge 3 modellers may like to follow our links to the National 2½in Gauge Association’s web site where they describe their latest project – a scale model Atlantic based on LBSC’s Ayesha design of the 1930s.
 If this makes scale live steam models more easily available to us mere mortals, then we hope it is successful both from an engineering point of view and commercially.

 Small castings for our P.O. wagon are now expected in mid August and these will enable us to complete the body pattern.
 Lead times for resin casting mean the kit will now probably be on the market mid to late September.
 Sorry for the delay.

 The Southern 8-wheeled tender on e-bay which we mentioned last week sold for just £75 — surely a bargain?